kaspar-naaber/sample-content/README.md

-#Sample content for testing rich text content areas
+##Sample content for testing and styling rich text content areas